 This lack of certainty is explicitly stated in a SCBA manufacturer’s literature (https://www.scottsafety.com/en/us/DocumentandMedia1/QA_30-Year_Cylinder_HS7221A_EN.pdf)

 Q: Why do the manufacturers limit standard carbon SCBA cylinder life to 15 years?

 A: This life was based off of stress rupture studies by NASA on Kevlar composite cylinders, and does not apply to carbon fiber pressure cylinders.

 Life Extension with Digital Wave’s MAE technology is new, and it’s more than just testing.
-The LEx™ process has 3 basic parts: it remediates the cylinder liner deterioration, it verifies the composite overwrap quality with Modal Acoustic Emission Testing, and it wraps fiberglass on the outer sidewall to resurface.
+The LEx™ process has 2 basic parts: First, MAE testing verifies the composite quality by using non-destructive vibration technology to find and analyze microscopic flaws in the carbon-fiber SCBA cylinder, second, it remediates the cylinder liner deterioration.
 Before 2017, the LEx™ process was not available.
 Before LEx™, the US Department of Transportation (DOT) did not allow use of standard SCBA cylinders beyond 15 years.
 LEx™ is a proprietary process, and the manufacturers don’t have it.
 With LEx™ technology from Digital Wave and Dalmatian Fire Equipment, the US Department of Transportation says life extension is safe up to 30 years.

 Q: What are the safety specifications and measures that the DOT used to evaluate LEx™?

 A: Design Safety Factor of 3.4 minimum, and (for 4500 PSI cylinders) a Design Burst Pressure of 15,300 psi.